WinExperements/HelinKern/README.md

 # HelinKern
+## Warrning
+The kernel is unstable and in any moment can be crashed, this is caused by scheduling code, but it's fixed as soon as posible.
+Also there some problems with VFS

 just new implementation of my old osdev project.
 Many components are based on open source implementation, check the files for more information.
 # Sources
 The kernel uses source code and/or the design from there projects: